 fig. 1 atomic explosion

-We refer to the structure as ‘our dome,’ phonetically synonymous with ‘our home.’
-Our dome is as daunting as it is beautiful.
-Decorative elements appear to simply please the eye have even more fascinating function.
-The stained windows are compartments of glass filled with interchanging liquids, transmitting different frequencies and colours of light.
-Depending on the room, these light rays mix with liquids and gases generated by the domes.
-The mixtures then curate the desired condition.
-There is even a room with hydrotherapy pools where vitamins and minerals get secreted into the air.
+We affectionately refer to this structure as 'Our Dome,' phonetically synonymous with 'Our Home.'
+The imposing beauty of Our Dome conceals a multitude of enchanting functionalities.
+Decorative elements that seem to merely please the eye are imbued with even more captivating purposes.
+Stained windows, for instance, are not mere adornments but rather compartments of glass filled with ever-changing liquids, transmitting a diverse spectrum of light frequencies and colors.
+Depending on the room, these light rays intermingle with the liquids and gases produced by the domes, creating bespoke atmospheric conditions.
+In fact, one of the rooms even features hydrotherapy pools that release vitamins and minerals into the air.

 In the initial days, we minimized our time spent outside of Our Dome due to the combination of poor air quality and elevated radiation risks.
 Fortunately, our greenhouse occupied the entire fourth floor of the central tower.
 This sanctuary was divided into two miniature ecosystems, featuring an array of plant species and several dozen insect varieties.
 The growth of flora and fauna in this controlled environment was remarkably accelerated, primarily owing to the continuous application of potions and chemicals.
 Over time, Our Dome's system detected our aversion to the occasional stickiness and viscosity of these substances, and it adjusted its operations accordingly when we were in the room.